c4ldas/streamelements-api/README.md

 Here’s an updated list of Streamelements API endpoints, filling in the missing details and fixing mistakes in the official docs.

+The endpoint list is only for `https://api.streamelements.com/kappa/{v2|v3}`, which means `/kvstore/` subdomain is not included.

 ## Filling the gaps

 I reviewed all Streamelements API endpoints and created my own api.yaml file because the official API documentation is quite outdated.